 Australia: The Land Where Time Began

-Neanderthals and Modern Humans – Adaptive Introgression Driven by RNA
+Neanderthals and Modern Humans – Adaptive Introgression Driven

 At least twice interbreeding took place between Neanderthals and modern humans over the last 100,000 years.
 Though there is evidence that most segments of introgressed DNA from Neanderthals to modern humans were removed by purifying selection, less is known about the adaptive nature of the introgressed sequences that were retained.
 It was hypothesised by Enard & Petrov that interbreeding between Neanderthals and modern humans resulted in: